noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ### Research Question
-At what amplitude do Electromagnetic Fields between 2GHz-6GHz and 87kHz-205kHz become harmful to human health.
+At what amplitude do Electromagnetic Fields between 2GHz-6GHz and 87kHz-205kHz become harmful to human health INCLUDE AT WHAT STRENGTH.